Connect with us

 Next, we’re working on targeting a patient’s immune cells during an asthma attack.
 If we can lower the amount of iron available to ILC2s without depleting overall iron levels in the body, this could mean a new therapy for asthma that tackles the root cause of the disease, not just the symptoms.
 Available treatments can control symptoms to keep patients alive, but they are not curing the disease.
 Iron-related therapies may offer a better solution for patients with asthma.

 Our discovery applies to more than just asthma.
-It could be a -changer for other diseases where ILC2s are involved, such as eczema and type 2 diabetes.
+It could be a game-changer for other diseases where ILC2s are involved, such as eczema and type 2 diabetes.
 Who knew iron could be such a big deal to your immune system?The Conversation

 Benjamin Hurrell, Assistant Professor of Research in Molecular Microbiology and Immunology, University of Southern California and Omid Akbari, Professor of Molecular Microbiology and Immunology, University of Southern California